sagar-jg/sla-unified-platform/COMPLETE_OPERATOR_INTEGRATION_SUMMARY.md

 ## Next Steps

 ### Phase 4: Dashboard Development
-With all operators now fully integrated, the next phase involves building the React-based dashboard with:
+With 24 operators now fully integrated (92.3% coverage), the next phase involves building the React-based dashboard with:

 1. **Real-time Operator Management**
    - Enable/disable operators with one click